JetBrains/intellij-sdk-docs/topics/ui/controls/inline_help_text.md

 ![](../../../images/ui/inline_help_text/13_master-detail_help_text.png)

-<p>If the case with the master-detail layout above does not apply, use the <a href="tooltip.md" anchor="question-mark-icon-for-help-tooltips">help tooltip</a> with the question mark icon.</p>
+If the case with the master-detail layout above does not apply, use the [help tooltip](tooltip.md#question-mark-icon-for-help-tooltips) with the question mark icon.

 ![](../../../images/ui/tooltip/05_question_icon_tree.png)